ThomasAlanStevens/codeWars/README.md

 <br></br>
 <img src="imgs/javascript-illustration.jpeg">

-The first thing I do to warm up my brain and introduce myself to new challenges is solving a challenge on Codewars!
+One of the first things I do to warm-up my brain and constantly introduce myself to new challenges is solving a challenge on Codewars!

 ## Optimizations